koyomihack00/Sn1p3r-K3y_L0Ck3r/README.md

 # Sn1p3r-K3y_L0Ck3r
-This is the PowerShell script for the capture of keystrokes without detection by AV.
+This is the mini PowerShell script for the capture of keystrokes without detection by AV.